andylolu2/cuda-mnist/docs/blog.md

 ### Instruction partition size

 This is completely determined by what instructions your GPU supports.
-For my RTX 2060, the ptx instruction for fp16 Tensor Core matrix multiplication (with fp16 accumulation) is `mma.sync.aligned.m16n8k8.row.col.f16.f16.f16.f16`, which expects inputs of size $(16, 8, 8)$.
+For my RTX 2060, the ptx instruction for fp16 Tenor Core matrix multiplication (with fp16 accumulation) is `mma.sync.aligned.m16n8k8.row.col.f16.f16.f16.f16`, which expects inputs of size $(16, 8, 8)$.

 ## Even more optimisations

+The above techniques can get us close to the theoretical peak performance of the GPU when the problem size is large.
+However, for smaller problem sizes, they are not as efficient.
+There are two common techniques to further improve the performance of matrix multiplication: **parallel-K reduction** and **software pipelining**.

 ### Parallel-K reduction

 In cases where $M$ and $N$ are small, we might only have a few threadblocks.
 For example in my implementation, I chose the threadblock partition size to be $(M', N') = (128, 256)$.
-If the original problem size has $M \leq 128$ and $N \leq 256$, we will only have one threadblock.
-This is an issue because each threadblock can only execute in one SM and so we are only utilising a fraction of the GPU's compute power!
-(For example, my RTX 2060 has 30 SMs)
+If the original problem size has $M \leq 128$ and $N \leq 256$, we will only have one threadblock, and so we are only utilising a fraction of the GPU's compute power!
+(For example, my RTX 2060 has 30 SMs, so to maximise utilisation we want at least 30 threadblocks.)

 In cases where $K$ is large (even though $M$ and $N$ are small), we can utilise more parallelism by doing **parallel-K reduction**.
 Recall that in *serial*-K reduction, each threadblock iterates over the following sum: